Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Proposed Solution

 \subsection{Data Processing}

 As a result of using a non-invasive BCI, the EEG signals obtained contain artifacts, so they must be filtered following the process presented in \figurename~\ref{fig:EEG-filtering}.
 Initially, the signals are processed with two filtering techniques.
-First, a Notch filter is applied at 60 Hz in order to eliminate the artifact introduced by the power grid.
-Secondly, a band-pass filter between one and 30 Hz is applied since this is the frequency range of interest for the study of drowsiness \cite{libro-neurociencia-Ward}.
-The signals are then downsampled to 60 Hz following the Nyquist–Shannon sampling theorem to reduce the size of the data and speeding up its subsequent classification without losing information and, finally, ICA is applied to remove the remaining artifacts such as subjects' blinks while the essential information for detecting drowsiness is preserved.
+First, a Notch filter applied at 60 Hz eliminates the noise introduced by the power grid.
+Secondly, a band-pass filter between one and 30 Hz was applied since this is the frequency range of interest for the study of drowsiness \cite{Ward:book:2019}.
+The signals are then downsampled to 60 Hz following the Nyquist–Shannon sampling theorem to reduce the size of the data and speed up its subsequent classification without losing information.
+Finally, ICA permits to remove the remaining artifacts, such as subjects' eye blinks, while the essential information for detecting drowsiness is preserved.
 Once the artifacts are removed from the initial raw data, it is also necessary to split the signals in portions (Epochs) of eight seconds.
 This allows to perform a correct feature extraction since there is a PERCLOS value every eight seconds.